-Command Works settings Master Command all default only control par. int only control par. ext only miscellaneous Open the device parameter menu via the soft key Menu.
-With the cursor keys continue to → Settings → Works settings.
-The window shown opposite appears.
+Command Works settings All modules Master Command Cool all default only control par. int only control par. ext only miscellaneous Open the device parameter menu via the soft key Menu With the cursor keys continue to → Settings → Works settings The window shown opposite appears.
 Master and then only control par. int. is shown as a possible choice.
-There are however various possibilities, which can be selected with or 1: Pump Menu Ei nd T {set} T {fix} Under All modules Master, Command and all connected modules are reset to the works setting with all default.
+There are however various possibilities, which Pump Menu End T {set} T {fix} can be selected with or or: Under All modules Master, Command and all connected modules are reset to the works setting with all default.
+Confirm input!
 Under Master you have the choice between: all default, then all Master settings are reset, only control para. int. for the internal control parameters, only control para. ext. similar for external, only miscellaneous which resets setpoint, pump level, maximum current consumption, control to internal and auto start to "Auto".
-Confirm input!
-Enter key: Col Escape key: C ntinue Under Command all command settings are reset with All default.
-Confirm selection with .
-Confirm the control dialog shown on the left with .
-Return to measurement window with End or .
+Enter key: Continue Escape key: Cancel Pump Menu End Tset Tfix Under Command all command settings are reset with All default.
+Confirm selection with O. Confirm the control dialog shown on the left with O or cancel with .
+Return to measurement window with End or O.